jizongFox/deep-clustering-toolbox/README.md

 The current version supports `MNIST`, `CIFAR10`, `SVHN` and `STL-10` for semisupervised and unsupervised learning.
 `ACDC`, `Promise12`, `WMH` and so on are supported as segmentation counterpart.

+Very happy to get this project advancing consistently.

 Several projects are rooted from this repo, including:

 + DeepClustering implemented for